NNPDF/pineappl/docs/installation.md

     cargo install pineappl_cli

-anywhere and you are done; this will automatically download the most-recently released version from [crates.io](https://crates.io).
+anywhere and you are done; this will automatically downloads the most-recently released version from [crates.io](https://crates.io).

 More functionality can be added by adding the `--feature=feature1,feature2,...` flag, see below.

-### Optional: APPLgrid converters
+### Optional: APPLgrid exporter/importer

 If you'd like to convert APPLgrids to PineAPPL grids, or vice versa, make sure to